tamir-c/coup/readme.txt

+Please refrain from observing the code for the integrity of the test.

 Instructions to run on Windows / Linux:
 -install Python3 (game developed on Python 3.11.1) -open command prompt and cd to folder "coup" containing this readme and the source code